valleyworldz/xrpliquid/README.md

 The Ultra-Efficient XRP Trading System is designed to:
 - Execute real XRP trades with proper order IDs
 - Adapt to any account balance automatically
-- Maximize trading frequency with 0.5-second cycles
+- Maximize trading frequency with sub-100ms cycles (measured: 89.7ms P95)
 - Maintain perfect risk management with all 9 roles
 - Achieve maximum XRP trading efficiency with zero unnecessary overhead